idrissziadi/Code-Arena/README.md

 ## 📞 Support

-If you have any questions or need help, please open an issue on GitHub or contact the maintainers.
+If you have any questions or need help, please open an issue on GitHub or contact me.